lab1092/blender-manual_ja/manual/constraints/transform/limit_rotation.rst

    - Unlike the :doc:`Limit Location constraint </constraints/transform/limit_location>`, you cannot enable separately lower or upper limits...

 For Transform
-   We saw that by default, even though visually constrained, the owner can still have rotations out of bounds (as shown by the :guilabel:`Transform Properties` panel).
+   We saw that by default, even though visually constrained, the owner can still have rotations out of bounds (as shown by the *Transform Properties* panel).
 Well, when you enable this button, this is no more possible - the owner transform properties are also limited by the constraint.
    Note however that the constraint does not directly modifies the rotation values: you have to rotate one way or the other its owner, for this to take effect...

 Convert